GovTechSG/apex-cloud-docs/docs/publisher/introduction.md

-# Introduction to APEX API Publisher Portal
+# Introduction to APEX Cloud API Manager

 APEX Cloud is a cloud-based centralised gateway for government agencies to expose their APIs to registered developers or agencies.
 You (as a publisher) can perform the following actions: